talkgo/night/README.en.md

 If you want to join the WeChat group, search for `night_reading_go` and then enter your name, company, job title and responsibility.
 Please also mention that you found us on Github.

-For those of you who want to use Slack, here is how to reach us: [night-reading-go Slack](https://join.slack.com/t/night-reading-go/shared_invite/enQtNjQ4NjQ5MjcwMDgwLTI5N2RhZDY3YTk3ZTE1MjM0ZmQ3ODNiMmQ4MWZhODlkZmQ0YTg5YmMxYTQzMmUwZDNiMmZkODdhNWIwNzExOWY)
+For those of you who want to use Slack, here is how to reach us: [Talk Go Slack](https://join.slack.com/t/talkgo/shared_invite/zt-89zh1000-KX2tZ6l~FSNP14Oy2B~onQ)

 ## Night Reading Go SIG members